ScriptBlock/InfraredWidget/README.md

 The code allows a configurable startup delay via serial, or you can just modify the code to hardcode a delay.
 Just connect to the COM port at 19200 and send a string formatted D00001 thru D99999 and that many milliseconds delay will happen before the power signal gets sent to the TV.

 You can refer to the powershell script in the [scripts](scripts) directory.
 This little guy will launch PinUPMenu, get the process ID and then waits until that process is finished.
 Once done, it will send a 'P' via serial to the widget, which will then send a power command to the TV.
+You will have to modify the COM port referenced in the script with the COM port in use on your system.

 The workflow I use is:
  1. This script is launched when windows starts up (using the shell:startup folder).